Meet Me in Las Vegas: Plot

 High roller rancher Chuck Rodwell arrives at the Sands Hotel for his annual visit to the gambling tables.
 He is greeted warmly by the staff, who all like him and want him to avoid losing everything, as he has done on his prior trips.
 He has a superstition: he thinks holding hands with any unsuspecting woman walking by brings him luck.

 Meanwhile, Sands manager Tom Culdane is having trouble with the headliner of his show, ballerina Maria Corvier, who is so insulted that people will be dining during her performance that she threatens to quit.
 She stomps out into the casino, where Chuck grabs her hand, much to her annoyance.
 It works; the roulette ball falls on his number.
 When she returns the tip he sends her, he asks why she is so angry.
 She apologizes and they shake hands, and he immediately wins on the next spin of a slot machine.
 Down to his last $20 on his first day, he asks Maria to hold his hand.
 She is skeptical, but two straight wins on the slot machine in her suite make her reconsider.
-As an experiment, they try various combinations at the roulette wheel—him by himself, him holding another woman's hand, her by herself and her holding another man's hand—but only Chuck and Maria together works.
-On the way to dinner, Chuck puts a coin in a slot machine for a random stranger; Frank Sinatra wins.
+As an experiment, they try various combinations at the roulette wheel—him by himself, him holding another woman's hand, her by herself and her holding another man's hand—but only Chuck and Maria together wins.
+On the way to dinner, Chuck puts a coin in a slot machine for a random stranger; (Frank Sinatra), who wins.

+They listen to Lena Horne sings "If You Can Dream" after dinner.

 As she is employed (for two weeks) at the Sands, they gamble at other casinos, winning everywhere they go.
 Finally, one desperate casino manager pressures Kelly Donovan, Chuck's old singer girlfriend, to get him to take a break.
 Maria becomes jealous, though Chuck remains oblivious to her infatuation with him.
 She gets drunk and joins showgirls performing onstage.
 Later, Lotzi, Chuck's blackjack dealer friend, asks to hold Chuck's winnings.
 When Chuck asks for the money back the next day, Lotzi tells him he sent it all to Chuck's mother.
 He does give Chuck a single bill.

 Kelly gives up on him and lets him know Maria is attracted to him.
 He takes Maria to his ranch to meet his mother.
 While there, Chuck's dry oil well strikes a gusher.
 Chuck proposes, and Maria accepts.

 However, their lucky streak ends when they return to the roulette table.
 With the magic suddenly gone, they reconsider, seeing as they are two very different people with little in common, and decide to break up, much to the distress of her friend and mentor Sari Hatvany and the concealed delight of her agent Pierre.
 However, Chuck reconsiders and reconciles with Maria; they will spend half a year on his ranch, half a year in her world, with Chuck promising to give up gambling.